 4. Build Relationships with Your Students

 Building a relationship with your students can help build trust and motivate them to communicate better with you and other students.
-It also helps build a bond between you and the parents or family of your students.
+It can also help build a bond between you and your students’ parents or family.

 You can do this by knowing each student by name and showing genuine interest in their lives outside school.